The Roosevelt Project derives its name from three

 Transitioning the United States economy toward deep decarbonization will have unequally distributed effects, positive and negative, across socio-economic groups, geographies and economic sectors.
 The concerns of workers and communities adversely affected by the transition must inform the discussion around decarbonization, associated policy changes and institutional development.
 The goal of the Roosevelt Project is to provide an analytical basis for charting a path to a low carbon economy in a way that promotes high quality job growth, minimizes worker and community dislocation, and harnesses the benefits of energy technologies for regional economic development.

-The first phase of The Roosevelt Paper is the commission of 9 individual Working Papers on crosscutting topics related to this transition.
-They can be found here.
+The first phase of The Roosevelt Paper resulted in the commission of 9 individual Working Papers on crosscutting topics related to this transition.